bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 **Rule 4: One a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced**

+So we have a state in the node for the time that is used in time-slice and if the currently-running-process takes same time to run it is moved down the queue, that way the gaming the scheduler is fixed.

 #### Explained

 Without any protection from